The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: FURBY Spectroscopic Data Release I

 We present a sample of 12 FRB host galaxies associated with FURBY candidates, of which one is the focus of this work (\ourfrb). $R$-band images of each host galaxy, including the FRB localization and \xshootslit~position, are shown in Figure~\ref{fig:slits}.
 The details of this host galaxy sample, as well as exposure times and other observing/analysis specifics, are given in Table \ref{tab:observations}.

 Most of the FURBY host galaxies exhibit clear nebular emission lines, and in some cases a strong stellar continuum, which allowed for straightforward extraction in the \texttt{PypeIt} workflow.
 The spectra were then co-added in one dimension to produce the final data product (see Figures \ref{fig:spectra}-\ref{fig:spectra_contd}).
 Dimmer hosts that did not exhibit clear gas emission in the individual science images were instead first co-added in two dimensions using \texttt{PypeIt} before the one-dimensional host galaxy spectrum was extracted.
 The co-addition method used for each host is given in the final column of Table \ref{tab:observations}.
 Even after co-addition, the FRB\,20220610A host did not contain sufficiently bright emission for automatic extraction in \texttt{PypeIt} and was therefore extracted manually based on visual identification of the [\ion{O}{2}] doublet \citep[for further discussion see][]{Gordon2024}.
+All 1D spectra extracted as part of this work are publicly accessible via doi:\href{https://doi.org/10.5061/dryad.d2547d8hh}{10.5061/dryad.d2547d8hh}.